Auxiliary task discovery through generate-and-test: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, we proposed a new method for auxiliary task discovery.
 The proposed method uses a generate-and-test approach.
 We also introduced a new measure of auxiliary task usefulness.
 Through careful experimentation, we showed that: 1) The proposed tester reasonably evaluates the auxiliary tasks.
 2) The generate-and-test method improves over the baseline with no auxiliary tasks.
-3) The auxiliary tasks discovered by the generate-and-test method are reasonably good.
-4) The representation induced by the auxiliary tasks discovered by generate-and-test has lower redundancy compared to the baseline with no auxiliary tasks.

-An interesting future work would be to investigate different generators and testers for auxiliary tasks.
-For example, to improve the generator, one idea is to to sample subgoals from the replay buffer instead of generating random subgoals.
+In this paper, we took a first step toward designing a functional generate-and-test method for auxiliary task discovery.
+However, there is a big space of ideas to try for designing both the generator and the tester.
+For example, one idea is to sample subgoals from the replay buffer instead of generating random subgoals.
 This would be similar to the idea of hindsight experience replay \citep{andrychowicz2017hindsight}.
-Another idea to test for the generator is to generate feature-attainment auxiliary tasks instead of subgoal-reaching auxiliary tasks.
-For feature-attainment auxiliary tasks, the goal is to maximize a feature of the state representation \citep{sutton2022reward}.
-In this paper, we took a first step toward designing a functional generate-and-test method for auxiliary task discovery.
-However, there is a big space of ideas to try for designing the generator and the tester.
+There are also ideas from the representation learning literature to explore for improving the tester, examples of which are tested by \cite{haseeb} and \cite{elsayed2023utility}.
+Finally, our results with the feature attainment generator demonstrated the approach can find useful auxiliary tasks, but the next step is to try it in environments where random generation would be infeasible.
+We could also explore reward-respecting feature attainment subtasks \citep{sutton2022reward}, that further promote auxiliary tasks that are useful for the main task.

 Another future direction is to combine the meta-learning approaches with the proposed generate-and-test method.
 The meta-learning approaches can be used to refine the auxiliary tasks discovered by generate-and-test.
 It would be interesting to test the combination of meta-learning with generate-and-test in the three tested environments and see if their combination will result in discovering good auxiliary tasks, outperforming both approaches in isolation.